suncoast-devs/handbook/assignments/algorithms-day-2.md

 ### Adventure Mode

-- Write an algorithm for: `Given list of "N" scrabble tiles, does it make any sequence?`
+- Write an algorithm for: `Given a list of "N" scrabble tiles, does it make any sequence?`